russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "Read the front and back covers.
 Review the table of contents to get a feel for the organization, and notice if the book is divided into sections or parts.
 Read chapter headings to get a sense of the topics that will be covered."

 So, before reading, scan the headings, subheadings, introduction, conclusion, and any summaries or abstracts.
-This gives you a framework for understanding and helps set expectations for what you’re about to learn.
+This provides a framework for understanding and helps establish expectations for what you're about to learn.

-Speed reading can be quite tiring on the eyes, but there are some things you can do to help.
+Speed reading can be quite tiring on the eyes, but there are several things you can do to help alleviate the strain.
 Kam Knight advises drawing figures of eight with your eyes, moving your eyes from side to side, then up and down, and blinking slowly for a few minutes.

-Using visual aids can help reinforce understanding and retention.
+Using visual aids, like graphic organizers, can help reinforce understanding and retention.
 For example, create mind maps or diagrams that help visualize relationships between different concepts in the text.

 visual_aids